Baoding balls

 Baoding balls (保定健身球 (保定健身球, Bǎodìng Jiànshēn Qiú, Pao^{3}-ting^{4} Chien^{4}-sheng^{1} Ch'iu^{2})) are metal balls small enough to hold in one hand, used for physical exercise and therapy.
 They are also known as Chinese exercise balls, Chinese health balls, Chinese meditation balls, and Chinese medicine balls.
 Baoding balls are used by rotating two or more balls repeatedly in the hand.
 Intended to improve finger dexterity, relax the hand, or aid in the recovery of muscle strength and motor skills after surgery, Baoding balls work similarly to Western stress balls.

 History

-The first Baoding balls were likely created in Hebei, China, during the Ming dynasty.
+Baoding balls were named after the city of Baoding in the province of Hebei, China, during the Ming dynasty.
 Construction methods varied.
 Formerly, they were usually called "iron balls", as they were originally made of iron.
 As metalworking advanced, "iron balls" became more popular.
 Baoding balls continue to be produced there.